 During my childhood in Colorado, the weather was dramatic with winds, rain, and snow.
 When living Alaska, there were three days of Autumn: one of the yellowed leaves, next the leaves dropped off, on the third tiresome snow fell.
 California has either drought or rains.
 With the rain comes the fog which rolls across the ocean creeps through San Francisco and crawls across the Bay into the Oakgrove gardens.
 Fog blankets the East Bay quietly and deceptively where the Elves and Trolls live.
 In the Celtic, the Russian, and Eastern European folklore, FOG is Ole Boneless, the Immortal, Death, who stocks the living.
 FOG's strange and mysterious appearance makes a perfect nemesis.

-PURSUED is my retelling of the Russian/Eastern Europe fairytale, maybe bits from Chinese folktales called 'Vasalisa, the Wise, a Frog Princess,' which is in the process, that means re-imagining, enhancing, modifying, and elaborating a traditional story with twists and turns of enchantments of many kinds.
+PURSUED is my retelling of the Russian/Eastern Europe fairytale, maybe bits from Chinese folktales called 'Vasalisa, the Wise, a Frog Princess,' which is re-imagining, enhancing, modifying, and elaborating as a folk story with twists and turns of enchantments of many kinds.